-- New developments must demonstrate that they have considered the locally distinctive character of the built environment and be of appropriate scale, mass, design detail, and use materials that respond sensitively to those used in the local area - New developments which are situated within or may impact on the Conservation Area in Elford must seek to preserve or enhance its character or appearance - New developments should incorporate modern energy efficient materials, methods and technologies - New development must not create excessive additional or unnecessary light pollution in the form of external lighting and flood lighting
+- New developments must demonstrate that they have considered the locally distinctive character of the built environment and be of appropriate scale, mass, design detail, and use materials that respond sensitively to those used in the local area - New developments which are situated within or may impact on the Conservation Area in Elford must seek to preserve or enhance its character and appearance - New developments should incorporate modern energy efficient materials, methods and technologies - New development must not create excessive additional or unnecessary light pollution in the form of external lighting and flood lighting

-- 5.31.
+5.37.
 By requiring new development to comply with specific design criteria, it can be ensured that new development or alterations to existing properties add to, rather than detract from, the unique local character of the Parish.
-The community has considered it important that ensuring high quality design within the Parish should be a key aim of the NDP. - 5.32.
+The community has considered it important that ensuring high quality design within the Parish should be a key aim of the NDP.

+- 5.38.
 The NDP will look favourably on new developments and alterations to existing properties which utilise good design and contribute to the protection and enhancement of the local character of the Parish.
-Lichfield Council's Sustainable Design SPD offers a comprehensive resource to guide in the design of new development and should be considered in all new developments in the parish.
+Lichfield Council's Sustainable Design SPD offers a comprehensive resource to guide in the design of new development and should be considered in all new developments in the parish. - 5.39.

-- 5.33.
 Elford's Conservation Area was designated in November 1969 and was extended in February 1972 to cover the Cricket Ground.
 The community regards the Conservation Area and the listed buildings within it as important aspects of the village that promote its attractiveness and historic character, and therefore new developments within and affecting these should follow careful design criteria.
 The Plan recognises the remarks raised in the Elford Conservation Area and Management Plan (2014).
-There are current proposals to extend the boundary of the conservation area.
-In the event that its boundary is amended the relevant policies in this Plan in general, and Policies DH1 and DH2 in particular, will apply to that amended area. - 5.34.
+The Plan also recognises the proposed extension to the conservation area (see map in appendix).
+Although the neighbourhood plan policy (at the time of writing) cannot address this extended area in its current unadopted state, new development in this area will be subject to policy DH1 (and other relevant policies within the Plan) if and when the extended area is adopted. - 5.40.
 In order to support the community's commitment to preserving and retaining the dark skies surrounding the village, new development must be respective of the amount of additional light pollution that they introduce.